Natural scientific research in Canada: Biology

 The turn of the 20th century saw the initiation of forest research in Canada with the creation of the Canadian Forest Service (CFS) in 189 and the appointment of Elihu Stewart as the first federal Chief Inspector of Timber.
 In the early years the Service focused on soil conservation, snow management and crop stabilization and to this end, from 1901 to 1920 distributed over 50,000,000 seedlings to prairie farmers.
-In the thirties a noted researcher J.G.
+In the thirties, J.G.
 Wright conducted the first studies into controlled forest burns as a technique of forest management, an activity which generated considerable controversy at the time.
 W.E.D.
 Halliday of the Service studied forest classification and in 1937 published his landmark study, A Forest Classification for Canada.
 The Service conducted intensive research into pest management with noteworthy results by R.E.
 Balch relating to the European spruce sawfly and Douglas Embree on the control of the winter moth in Canada's eastern forests.

 In 1928, the National Research Council created the Division of Biology and Agriculture.
 Initially working at the University of Alberta the Division moved into the new laboratory in Ottawa in 1932 and studied the biochemistry of wheat rust, gluten proteins and mutation in cereals among other things.

 Medical research

 Medical investigation grew dramatically in the new century.
-Almost immediately after Roentgen's discovery of the x-ray, was used for clinical examination in Montreal on & February in 1896.
+Almost immediately after Roentgen's discovery of the x-ray, was used for clinical examination in Montreal on 8 February in 1896.
 There were as well, investigations into sepsis at the Montreal General Hospital in 1907.
-Dr. J.B.
-Collip isolated the hormone of the parathyroid gland in 1926 and Dr. Maud Abbott of McGill studied congenital diseases of the heart.
-Drs.
-Lucas and Henderson of Toronto discovered the anesthetic properties of cyclopropane in 1929 and Dr. Norman Bethune of Montreal developed the first blood bank and battlefield transfusion techniques.
+J.B.
+Collip isolated the hormone of the parathyroid gland in 1926 and Maud Abbott of McGill studied congenital diseases of the heart.
+Lucas and Henderson of Toronto discovered the anesthetic properties of cyclopropane in 1929 and Norman Bethune of Montreal developed the first blood bank and battlefield transfusion techniques.

 Three institutional pillars of medical research were established during these years.
 The Connaught Laboratories in Toronto, in 1917, the Montreal Neurological Institute in 1934 and the Institute de microbiologie de Montréal.